Welcome @ SynAGE | Willkommen @ SynAGE | Bienvenue @ SynAGE | ¡Bienvenido a SynAGE | Benvenuto in SynAGE

 Since 2017, I have worked as scientific coordinator at LIN and OVGU, especially at the center for behavioral brain sciences cbbs and the cbbs graduate program.
 I like to help young motivated students to complete their MD or PhD, which I am looking forward to continue and intensify at SynAGE.

-Postdoc at the Department of Genetics and Molecular Neurobiology, Institute of Biology, OVGU & Ombudsperson SynAGE
+PI at Neuroanatomy, Institute of Anatomy, OVGU & Ombudsperson SynAGE

 My work aims for understanding neuronal mechanisms of